There are a lot of excellent benefits to having central heating with a gas boiler, still, now and then, you’re quite likely to come across a problem.

 - There might be some thing wrong with your thermostat.

 The easiest and first points for you to check out are the boilers water pressure and the thermostat.
 If it’s one of these problems then follow your boiler suppliers instructions for dealing with these situations.
 If it’s none of the above then you need to speak to a qualified and Gas Safer registered boiler technician to investigate the problem properly.

 2. Boiler Is Leaking Or Dripping

-Drips and leaks are a clear sign of an essentially more serious problem, but except when you’re trained to do so you should not make an attempt to work out the problem for yourself.
+Drips and leaks are a clear sign of a likely more serious problem, but except when you’re trained to do so you should not make an attempt to work out the problem for yourself.
 A lot of the causes for your boiler to be having drips or leaks are going to require a qualified boiler technician to deal with them.
-Drips and leaks are often brought on by a broken pressure valve or pump seal.
+Drips and leaks are often brought on by a defective pressure valve or pump seal.
 After it’s fixed, you may need to turn down your boiler’s pressure, your boiler technician will be able to advise you on how to do it.

 3. Odd Noises Coming From The Boiler

 Maybe easily the most noticeable of all boiler situations is whenever your boiler starts to make odd sounds, such as gurgling or banging.
 It is very likely that air is caught within the heating system is the issue, but it could also be due to low water pressure.
 Unfortunately, the problem may also be a lot more serious, including your boiler reaching the end of its life and you require a brand new boiler fitted.

 4. Pilot Light Is Not Lit